piqnt/planck.js/docs/pages/joint.md

 joint = null;
 ```

-It is always good to nullify your variable after they are destroyed.
+It is always good to nullify your variables after they are destroyed.
 This
 will make the program crash in a controlled manner if you try to reuse
 the variable.